theinvoicingcompany/econnect-psb-dotnet/ReadMe.md

 });
 ```

-After the PsbService is intialized you can use the following apis:
+After the PsbService is initialised the following APIs can be used:

 - IPsbMeApi
 - IPsbHookApi